aaronbloomfield/ccc/hws/dappintro/index.md

 On the course blockchain explorer, you can find other contract addresses -- look at the transactions page, and see which ones have a value listed in the 'contract address' column.
 You can also view just the contract accounts as well.
 You can click on a contract address to see which interfaces it implements -- if it implements the IPoll interface (which it does via the `supportsInterface()` function), then you can copy that address and use it in the poll viewer web page.
 This allows you to see what choices your classmates selected.
 You are welcome to vote on their polls, but that is not necessary (see the next section for how to do this).
 Note that you won't know who deployed that particular smart contract.
 Also note that this web page will only work with the version of the Poll code used in this assignment.
 Specifically, it will only work with a smart contract that has the same ABI that IPoll.sol generates; you can see that ABI in the Javascript source code of the poll viewer web page.

 How this all works is beyond the scope of this assignment, but will be something we will be going over later in the semester.
-Feel free to look over the Javascript code in that web page -- the only other requirement is that a local geth node has to be running with a few specific additional flags to enable this web page to connect to it (we have not seen those flags yet).
+Feel free to look over the Javascript code in that web page -- the only other requirement is that a local geth node has to be running on the server with some additional configuration paramters in geth-config.toml to allow the web page to connect to it (we have not seen those flags yet).
 One can also have a web page initiate a transaction onto the blockchain, such as casting a vote -- we will see that in a future assignment as well; that requires a browser plugin, such as [MetaMask](https://metamask.io/), that allows for posting of transactions to a web page using a specific Ethereum account.

 ### Part 5: Vote!